|

 1. Stopping on a phrase no meaning, as in stopping on the following words after only reading the one word:

-2. Stopping on a word signifying a meaning other than what Allah, the Perfect wants, such as stopping on the word "and the dead", and not stopping on the compulsory stop on the word before, "those who hear".
+on a word signifying a meaning other than what Allah, the Perfect wants, such

+The aayah can be interpreted in English as: "Only those who hear will respond.
+And the dead*-Allah will resurrect them; then to Him they will be returned."
 The incorrect stop would then have a different meaning than is actually wanted, indicating incorrectly that the dead hear too.

 3. Stopping on a word signifying the opposite of what Allah, subhaanah, wants:

+The explanation of the meaning in English is: "O you who have believed, do not approach prayer * while you are intoxicated until you know what you are saying."
 Stopping on the word "prayer" would indicate that Allah, far exalted be He from such a statement, was saying 'do not approach prayer', when in fact He is stating not to approach prayer when intoxicated.

 The explanation of the meaning in English:

-"But if they turn away-then We have not sent you *,
+away-then We have not sent you *,

 Stopping on the phrase "We have not sent you" would indeed alter the intended meaning of Allah, Glory be to Him, and not allowed.